albertstarfield/project-zephyrine/README.md

 ## 📃 Features & to-do

-- [x] Runs locally on your computer, internet connection is not needed except when trying to access the web
+- [x] Operates locally on your computer, requiring an internet connection solely for web access.
-- [x] Runs llama-2, llama-2-GGUF, llama, mpt, gpt-j, gpt-2, gpt-neox, starcoder
+- [x] Accommodates multiple model modes, including llama-2, llama-2-GGUF, llama, and falcon Model Mode.
+> **Important Note:**
+> It is imperative to acknowledge that the model modes (MPT, GPT-J, GPT-2, GPT-Neox, StarCoder) are currently in an experimental phase, and users may potentially encounter initialization issues.
+These issues may arise due to the absence of interactive functionality within the compiled binary.
+We strongly recommend exercising caution and being mindful of this potential limitation.
-- [x] Can run purely on CPU (x86_64 and arm64/aarch64)
+- [x] Can function exclusively on CPU architectures, such as x86_64 and arm64/aarch64.
-- [x] Supports Windows(untested), MacOS (untested on x86_64), and Linux
+- [x] Provides compatibility with Windows (untested), MacOS (untested on x86_64), and Linux operating systems.
-- [x] Context memory
+- [x] Offers context memory capabilities.
-- [x] Partial GPU/FPGA(opencl)/Tensor acceleration (cuBLAS, openBLAS, clBLAST, Metal) [EXPERIMENTAL WARNING!]
+- [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, clBLAST, and Metal.
-- [x] DuckDuckGo integration for web access
+- [x] Integrates with DuckDuckGo for web access.
-- [x] Local files Integration for local literature documents resources access (except for formatted documents)
+- [x] Facilitates access to local literature documents and resources through local files integration, excluding formatted documents.
-- [x] Granluar Toggles Mode in the settings section
+- [x] Includes a Granular Toggles Mode within the settings section.
-- [ ] Fixing Broken Native Windows Support
+- [ ] Addresses issues with Native Windows Support.
-- [ ] Chat history
+- [ ] Introduces Chat history functionality.
-- [ ] Markdown Formatted Response
+- [ ] Implements Markdown Formatted Response support.